Environnement et commerce associé

 The intersection of international trade and environmental sustainability has become increasingly important in shaping global economic policies.
 The trade of goods that impact natural ecosystems plays a crucial role in either preserving or degrading our planet’s resources.
 This collection of thematic insights explores key areas where trade and the environment intersect, shedding light on the dynamics of environmentally related trade

-Over time, Europe has been the largest biodiversity-based products’ exporter globally
+Europe has been the largest biodiversity-based products’ exporter globally, followed by Asia and Oceania and Americas

 Biodiversity-based products’ exports by region, billions of dollars